A computer as a home media center

 This is probably more user-friendly if there are multiple networks, or if the PC might need to change from one network to the other because it is moved from one location to another.

-As a Bluetooth manager, one can use bluetoothcl from the command line, or install blueman as a lightweight graphical alternative.
+As a Bluetooth manager, one can use bluetoothcl from the command line, or install blueman as a graphical alternative.

 Install and setup Kodi with Openbox